 He went through multiple drum brands and kits in his career, but the final kit he had was the most notable.
 It was a massive DW drum kit mixed with electronics from Roland.
 There were so many drums that he created an interesting 360-degree setup.
 One side had acoustic drums while the other had electronic drums.

 Unfortunately, Neil passed away in 2020.
-His influence on the drumming community and his giant drum set will live on forever, though.
+He is one of many great drummers no longer with us.
+His influence on the drumming community and his giant drum set will live on forever though.

 Mike Mangini is known to be one of the fastest drummers in the world.
 He’s been playing in the metal scene for decades with different bands, but he’s currently known for being the drummer for Dream Theater.